 An integrative, applied, "capstone" real estate project course is highly recommended but not required

-Certificate students enrolled in programs that require a final, integrative project for a master's degree (such as the M.S. and M.L.A. in the School of Natural Resources and the Environment and the M.U.P. in urban and regional planning) should seek to design their projects around real estate development.
+Certificate students enrolled in programs that require a final, integrative project for a master's degree (such as the M.S. and M.L.A. in the School of Natural Resources and the Environment and the M.U.R.P. in urban and regional planning) should seek to design their projects around real estate development.

 Counting credits from a single course toward both the certificate and another degree